Ross Colton strikes twice as Lightning extend dominance over Blackhawks - NewsBreak

 Tampa Bay’s Ross Colton scored twice in a three-point night, including the go-ahead tally, as the Lightning won their fourth straight game by beating the visiting Chicago Blackhawks 5-2 on Friday night.

 Steven Stamkos and Brayden Point each added a goal and an assist.
-Nikita Kucherov and Nick Paul each assisted on two markers.
+Nick Paul had three assists and Nikita Kucherov had two assists for the Lightning (43-18-6).

 Traded by Chicago to the Lightning last month, Brandon Hagel scored into an empty net on Colton’s assist with 19 seconds remaining.
 Andrei Vasilevskiy produced his NHL-best 35th win by stopping 21 shots.

-Note: EditorsNote: Recast the 2nd graf; added team records